chinarjoshi/chinarjoshi/README.md

 #### I'm currently working on:
-A videogame made with Pygame
+A movie matcher with a social aspect

 #### I'm currently learning about:
-Artificial intelligence and search algorithms
+Developing and deploying Django applications

 <hr>